aubble/goTunneLS/README.md

 ## Instructions

 The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and the path to the logFile.
 Each of these nodes in the array are either in server or client mode depending on the Mode field.
 Please take a look at the example config.json for an example.
-Otherwise here is a list of fields you can set in all the nodes.
+Otherwise here is the list of fields you can set in all the nodes.

 ###Fields